xullnn/ls_pull_over_push/170/readme.md

 9. What is the statelessness of HTTP?
 What's the pros and cons?

-Statelessness of HyperText Transfer Protocol means every request/response between devices using http is independent from each other.
+Statelessness of HyperText Transfer Protocol means every request/response cycle between devices using http is independent from each other.
 No state is persisted through their communication.

-The pros is it makes communication more lightweight, and both the server and client don't have to accumulate more and more data as their communication goes on, neither they need to do cleanup work when their communication finished or accidentally broken.
+The pros is it makes communication more lightweight, and both the server and client don't have to accumulate more and more data as their communication goes on, also they don't have to do cleanup work when their communication finished or accidentally broken.

 The cons is it makes it harder to maintain a state during a session between client and server.
 Developers have to find a way to simulate a statefulness so the both sides -- especially the server side -- know who is sending the information.